Is Foam Rolling Good for Knee Pain? | 321 STRONG Answers

 ## Why Tight Muscles Drive Knee Pain

-Most knee pain does not originate in the joint itself.
+Most knee pain doesn't originate in the joint itself.
 Tight quadriceps pull the kneecap upward and compress the patellofemoral joint with every bend.
 A restricted IT band creates friction and lateral tightness with each step during walking or running.
 Shortened hamstrings limit full knee extension and alter your gait pattern.
 Tight calves shift ankle mechanics in ways that transfer excess stress up to the knee during every weight-bearing movement.

-The knee sits between these force-generating muscles and absorbs whatever tension they can not resolve.
+The knee sits between these force-generating muscles and absorbs whatever tension they can't resolve.
 Research published in the *Journal of Athletic Training* confirms self-massage effectively increases flexibility and reduces muscular tension in surrounding tissues, which is why people feel direct relief without ever rolling on the joint itself. ([Sands WA, *Journal of Athletic Training*, 2023](https://pubmed.ncbi.nlm.nih.gov/36467308))

 ## Four Muscle Groups to Target